Ovambo language: Name

 The people are generally called the Ovambo or Ambo in English.
 The endemic forms are Aawambo (Ndonga) and Ovawambo (Kwanyama); the singular in both cases is Omuwambo.
 The language is generally called Ovambo, Ambo, or Oshiwambo in English; the endonym in both standards is Oshiwambo.

 Ovambo tribes and dialects

 There are eight dialects, including the two written standards Kwanyama and Ndonga.
+Oshiwambo culture is more dominant in the northern part of the country.

-The following table contains the names, areas, dialect names and the locations of the Ovambo tribes according to T. E. Tirronen's Ndonga-English Dictionary.
+The following table contains the names, areas, dialect names and the locations of the Ovambo dialects according to T. E. Tirronen's Ndonga-English Dictionary.
 The table also contains information concerning which noun class of Proto-Bantu the words belong to.

 Maho (2009) lists the following as distinct languages in the Ovambo cluster: